 For a bit of fun they made a massage train circle which I always think is such a good way to bring the group together and encourage bonding between all participants.
 And it was lovely to see them all smiling away and enjoying this new and unfamiliar activity.

 “We Want More Story Massage!”

 At the end Giang asked if they would like me to return next week and they all shouted ‘YES’ very enthusiastically.
 Sophie now runs regular Story Massage sessions and the girls have created their own Story Massage book with photographs and drawings.
-Mary Atkinson, co-founder of Story Massage, visited Sophie to meet some of the girls and tool the chance to award Sophie with her Best Practice Certificate in person.
+Mary Atkinson, co-founder of Story Massage, visited Sophie to meet Sophie and some of the girls.

 Story Massage for Teenagers – Some Tips from Sophie